aravM23/ConnectED/README.md

 # ConnectED: Empowering Student Success

 ConnectED is a comprehensive application designed to support students in their educational journey by providing tools for financial planning, scholarship discovery, and mentor matching.
 Leveraging cutting-edge technologies such as *natural language processing (NLP)* and *linear programming*, ConnectED offers students personalized and efficient solutions to overcome the challenges of higher education.
+Submitted to EmpowerHacks 2.0.

 ## Features 🚀
-- **Financial Aid Calculator:** Calculates various financial components including Expected Family Contribution (EFC), student and parent contributions, and the total financial aid package.
+- **Financial Aid Calculator:** Calculates various financial components, including Expected Family Contribution (EFC), student and parent contributions, and the total financial aid package.
 - **Tinder Style Scholarship Finder:** Utilizes Scrapy to scrape scholarship information from websites and manages data storage and calendar integration for scholarship deadlines.
 - **Mentor Matching:** Matches students with mentors based on shared interests and expertise, utilizing NLP for keyword extraction and linear programming for optimal matching.